ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 {
   // Parameters
   // freezeDeadline: Int - some future block number after which the box can be spent
-  // userPk: SigmaProp - public key of the new box owner sigmaProp(HEIGHT > freezeDeadline) && userPk
+  // ownerPk: SigmaProp - public key of the new box owner sigmaProp(HEIGHT > freezeDeadline) && ownerPk
 }
 ```
 This contract checks the following conditions to allow spending of the box:
 1) current block number in Ergo blockchain (aka blockchain HEIGHT) should be
 greater than the given deadline
-2) the spending transaction should be signed by the user of FreezeCoin using
+2) the spending transaction should be signed by the owner of the secret key
-the secret key corresponding to the userPk.
+corresponding to the ownerPk public key.

 The first condition effectively forbids spending of the box before the Ergo
 blockchain grows to the given height (thus delaying possibility to spend it).